Skip to content

 • Plugin (Claude Code) — advisory hooks that nudge Claude Code toward MCP curation tools and validate every .sightmap/ mutation.

-If you’re starting from scratch, follow the React quickstart — it walks the bootstrap-and-maintain loop end to end.
+If you’re starting from scratch, follow the quickstart — it walks the bootstrap-and-maintain loop end to end.